VladimirN73/postgres_01/readme.txt

 NEXT STEPS
+1. deploy docker-compose-acr to the azure-cloud, usnig the images from docker-hub
+1. deploy docker-compose to the azure-cloud
-1. Create image (for app) by push into github, and upload it to docker-hub
+2. Create image (for app) by push into github, and upload it to docker-hub

-2. deploy docker-compose to the azure-cloud

 DONE (newest on top)
 * use the uploaded docker image in docker-stack